AstarNetwork/astar-docs/docs/integrations/indexers/subquery.md

 This quick start guide introduces SubQuery's Substrate WASM support by using an example project in Astar Network.
 The example project indexes all Transactions and Approvals from the [Astar Wasm based lottery contract](https://astar.subscan.io/account/bZ2uiFGTLcYyP8F88XzXa13xu5Mmp13VLiaW1gGn7rzxktc), as well as dApp staking events from [Astar's dApp Staking](https://docs.astar.network/docs/dapp-staking/) functions.

 This project is unique, as it indexes data from both Astar's Substrate execution layer (native Astar pallets and runtime), with smart contract data from Astar's WASM smart contract layer, within the same SubQuery project and into the same dataset.
-A very similar approach can be take with indexing Astar's EVM layer too.
+A very similar approach can be taken with indexing Astar's EVM layer too.

-Previously, in the [1.
-Create a New Project](../quickstart.md) section, [3 key files](../quickstart.md#_3-make-changes-to-your-project) were mentioned.
-Let's take a closer look at these files.

-Initialise the SubQuery Starter Project with `subql init` and then choose `Substrate` as the network family, `Astar` as the network and then select between a native Substrate, EVM or WASM based starter project.
+Initialise the SubQuery Starter Project with `subql init` and then choose `Substrate` as the network family, `Astar` as the network and then select astar-wasm-starter for the purposes of this guide.

 ```bash
 ~$ subql init astar-demo